argoproj-labs/argocd-image-updater/docs/configuration/applications.md

 argocd-image-updater.argoproj.io/git-write-branch: image-updater-{{.SHA1}}
 ```

-The following varaibles are provided for this template:
+The following variables are provided for this template:

 * `.Images` is a list of changes that were performed by the update.
 Each
   entry in this list is a struct providing the following information for